node-modli/modli-plugin-timestamp/README.md

 ## License

-Modli-NeDB is licensed under the MIT license.
+Modli-Timestamp is licensed under the MIT license.
 Please see `LICENSE.txt` for full details.

 ## Credits

-Modli-NeDB was designed and created at [TechnologyAdvice](http://www.technologyadvice.com).
+Modli-Timestamp was designed and created at [TechnologyAdvice](http://www.technologyadvice.com).